chrisj42/CharacterReplacer/README.md

    3. Hit "Import All".
 1. Unreal will create a Skeletal Mesh, a Skeleton, a PhysicsAsset, and material slots according to your avatar, if you opted to create them.
    - If your model didn't come with the materials attached, you'll have to recreate them and import the textures.
 You can configure the materials as you wish (it's a shader graph like blender, but different).
 I won't be covering how to do that here, it's basic shader stuff, you can look at unreal docs or most node based material editors.
+   - Note: I *did* create some materials that you can create "Material Instances" from, which may simplify setup depending on how your textures are laid out.
+I was having issues getting the materials to actually set properly in game with somebody's avatar, but instances of those seem to work... for some reason.
 1. Right Click the skeletal mesh (NOT the skeleton), and click "Assign Skeleton"
 1. For the 1p model, look for `1PCharacter_Skeleton`; for the 3p model, look for `Character_Skeleton`.
 Assign this to your skeletal mesh.
    - You may want to watch out for any errors in this step; it may lead you to realize if any of your bones are missing.
 It won't show _every_ possible bone problem though.